 Mont Ventoux

-The highest summit in Vaucluse, Mont Ventoux is a paradise for athletes with a multitude of outdoor activities in an exceptional Regional Natural Park.
+The highest summit in Vaucluse, Mont Ventoux is a paradise both for athletes or amateurs with a multitude of surprising outdoor activities in an exceptional Regional Natural Park.

 Access to Mont Ventoux and its summit